KaylaNguyen/AppRotator/README.md

 # Rotating-Apps-Program
-A bash script file that rotate applications
+A bash script file that rotate applications randomly, change volumes based on opened application An applescript file that rotate applications, same functionalities as bash script, plus opening in full screen functionality.